husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

 The files we are interested in are the `.db` and `.fwl` files.
     * Windows: `%userprofile%/AppData/LocalLow/IronGate/Valheim/Worlds`
     * Linux: `$HOME/.config/unity3d/IronGate/Valheim/worlds`
-2. Stop the Valheim Server with `systemctl --user stop valheim_serevr`
+2. Stop the Valheim Server with `valheim_server stop`
 3. With an SFTP client (f.ex FileZilla), upload the `.db` and `.fwl` file to the folder: `/home/${USER}/valheim_data`
 4. Edit the `~/server_credentials` and update the `WORLD_NAME` parameter to the name of your World files.
 F.ex if you world file was `My_Valheim_World.db` and `My_Valheim_World.fwl`, set it to `WORLD_NAME="My_Valheim_World"`
-5. Start the Valheim Server with `systemctl --user start valheim_serevr`
+5. Start the Valheim Server with `valheim_server start`
 6. Within a few moments the server should be back up and running with the world you uploaded.

 # TODOs
 * Add ability to update the Valheim server prior to starting the server.
+**Tue, 24 Jan 2023 23:01:18 +0100**
+Now part of the `valheim_server` helper command.

 * ~~Add information about adding pre-existing worlds~~
 **Tue, 24 Jan 2023 22:47:19 +0100**